 Welcome to the Year 6 page.
 There are two classes in this cohort: Class 14 (Mrs Hickling) and Class 15 (Miss Richardson).
 Mr Rogers will also be supporting us this year.

-Here is some important information about Year 6 and what we will be learning in the Autumn Term.
+Here is some important information about Year 6.

 In Year 6 we expect everyone to try their hardest – to always aim to do a little better than the day before.
 If we can do that, we will all do really well!
 In order to achieve our best there are some expectations.